ome/ome-cmake-superbuild/docs/sphinx/packages/toolchain.rst

 ---------------

 A functional compiler, assembler and linker are required to build C++ code.
-The C++ compiler must support the C++11 standard at a minimum, with selected C++14 features such as make_unique.
-Optional C++14 features will be enabled if the compiler supports them, otherwise Boost will be used to provide equivalent functionality.
+The C++ compiler must support the C++14 standard at a minimum, Boost will be used to provide equivalent functionality for missing features, where applicable.

 +------------------+-----------------+
 | System           | Package         |